bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

 ## 4. Validating repository

-You don't have to do anything in this section.
-A validation is started automatically after you finished in the previous section.
+You don't have to do anything in this section: a validation is started automatically based on the setup you have just finished.
 You can check the progress and the logs of the validation while it runs, and the errors and warnings in case the scanner would generate any.